-While no longer as famous as Heracles or Odysseus, the Argive king and Greek hero Perseus has just an interesting story.
-A fellow child of Zeus, Perseus famously beheaded the snake-haired Medusa, fought a sea monster for Andromeda, and accidentally killed his grandfather while playing sport.
+Perseus was the Argive king and a famous Greek hero.
+A fellow child of Zeus, Perseus famously beheaded the snake-haired Medusa, fought a sea monster for Andromeda, and accidentally killed his grandfather while playing sports.

 Is Perseus the Son of Zeus or Poseidon?